Cross-Domain Multi-Person Human Activity Recognition via Near-Field Wi-Fi Sensing: Methodology for Cross-Domain Adaptation

 \subsection{Time Information Embedding}

-To address the temporal irregularity of near-field CSIs collected under native traffic, we propose a time embedding method to establish a solid foundation for accurate HAR.
-To effectively capture the temporal irregular patterns of sequences, the embedding process is divided into two components: time vector embedding and CSI data preprocessing.
+To address the temporal irregularity of near-field CSIs collected under native traffic, we first propose a time embedding module. \revhu{Its role in \name is to construct a temporally informative representation of CSI input sequences, establishing a solid foundation for accurate HAR.}

+Specifically, to effectively capture the temporal irregular patterns of sequences, the embedding process \revhu{consists of} two components: time vector embedding and CSI data preprocessing.
 We design an adaptive embedding scheme based on time differences, following this insight: in sparse regions of the sequence, long-term trends should be emphasized, while in dense regions, short-term fluctuations should be captured, rather than uniformly encoding all temporal information~\cite{Vaswani2017attention, gehring2017convolutional}.
-Assuming $[\Delta t_1,\cdots,\Delta t_i,\cdots]$ is the time-difference vector obtained by differentiating the raw time vector of the received packets, the time embedding $TE$ is then defined as:
+Assuming $[\Delta t_1,\cdots,\Delta t_i,\cdots]$ is the time-difference vector obtained by differentiating the raw time vector of the received packets, the time embedding $\bm{e}^{\mathrm{t}}$ is then defined to capture its multi-scale patterns as:

+where $\Delta t^{\mathrm{Ref}}$ denotes the reference interval, which can be obtained through statistical analysis of the data, $\mathcal{T}$ represents the duration of the activity, and $D$ is the embedding dimension.
+In contrast to existing methods that map data onto a regular temporal grid~\cite{yang2025wirelessgpt, zhao2025csi}, our design explicitly transforms temporal irregularity into informative features, thereby enabling the model to better interpret irregular packet arrivals.